owendw1/cardiffnlp.github.io/content/event/_index.md

 ---
-title: Recent & Upcoming Events
+title: Recent & Upcoming Activites
+subtitle: We host weekly meetings on **Thursdays at 1pm** (UK time).
+Some of them are open to external people.

 # View.
 #   1 = List